2-2-2: History

 The 2-2-2 configuration appears to have been developed by Robert Stephenson & Company in 1834, as an enlargement of their 2-2-0 Planet configuration, offering more stability and a larger firebox.
 The new type became known as Stephenson's Patentee locomotive.
-Adler, the first successful locomotive to operate in Germany, was a Patentee supplied by Robert Stephenson and company in component form in December, 1835 was one of the earliest examples.
+Adler, the first successful locomotive to operate in Germany, was a Patentee supplied by Robert Stephenson & Company in component form in December, 1835 was one of the earliest examples.
 Other examples were exported to the Netherlands, Russia and Italy.
-By 1838 the 2-2-2 had become the standard passenger design by Robert Stephenson and Company.
+By 1838 the 2-2-2 had become the standard passenger design by Robert Stephenson & Company.

 Eighteen of the first nineteen locomotives ordered by Isambard Kingdom Brunel for the opening of the Great Western Railway in 1837/8 were of the 2-2-2 type.
 These included six 2-2-2 locomotives built by Charles Tayleur at his Vulcan Foundry.
 Also in 1837 the successful North Star broad gauge locomotive was delivered to the Great Western Railway by Stephenson, becoming the first of a class of twelve locomotives by 1841.